-Course Delivery: This course is asynchronously delivered online and is composed of 45 - 55 hours of reviewed module assignments with instructor feedback, 6 contact hours of secure online module exams, 12 - 16 hours of observation of demonstration labs and 7 hours of lab exams.
+Course Delivery: This course is asynchronously delivered online and is composed of 40 - 50 hours of reviewed module assignments with instructor feedback, 7 contact hours of secure online module exams, 15 - 20 hours of observation of demonstration labs and maintenance of a lab notebook, and 10 hours of lab exams.

 Course Progression: It is the policy for all Portage Learning courses that only one (module lecture/final) exam is to be completed within a 48-hour period.
 Research on the best practices in learning indicates that time is needed to process material for optimal learning.
-This means that once an exam has been completed, the next
+This means that once an exam has been completed, the next exam may not be opened or taken until 48 hours after the submission of the previous module exam.
+This allows for instructor feedback/class expectations as the student moves through the material.
+Instructors, like the College, are not available during the weekend; grading, therefore, is M-F and may take up to 72 hours during these days.
+Also, it is the policy of Portage Learning to support a minimum of 28 days to complete a course; this is not a negotiable time period.
+Please plan your time accordingly.